Canon 5D Mark II vs M50

 |11.||Canon 5DS R||Y||mono||mono||Y||-||mini||3.0||-||-||-|

 |13.||Canon 5D Mark III||Y||mono||mono||Y||Y||mini||2.0||-||-||-|

 |16.||Canon 1Ds Mark III||Y||mono||-||-||-||-||2.0||-||-||-|

 It is notable that the M50 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the M50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the 5D Mark II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III, while the M50 was followed by the Canon M50 Mark II.
+Both the 5D Mark II and the M50 have been discontinued, but can regularly be found used on eBay.
+The 5D Mark II was replaced by the Canon 5D Mark III, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon 5D Mark II better than the Canon M50 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 5D Mark II: